 Panel Orientation Presentations

-- Cycle 21 Introduction to Cycle 21 Review Panels by Matt Mountain
+- Cycle 22 Introduction to Cycle 22 Review Panels by Matt Mountain POSTED

-- Cycle 21 HST Status Presentation to Cycle 21 Review Panels by Ken Sembach
+- Cycle 22 HST Status Presentation to Cycle 22 Review Panels by Ken Sembach POSTED

-- Cycle 21 Review Process Presentation to Cycle 21 Review Panels by Claus Leitherer
+- Cycle 22 Review Process Presentation to Cycle 22 Review Panels by Claus Leitherer POSTED

 HST proposals are of three main types: General Observer (GO), Snapshot (SNAP), and Archival Research (AR).
-Briefly, GO proposals request observing time in an integral number of spacecraft orbits; GO proposals will now be classified as Small (1-34 orbits), Medium (35-74 orbits), or Large (75 or more orbits), summed over Cycles 21-23.
-SNAP programs use small amounts of otherwise idle time in the HST schedule; they are allocated a number of targets of which in practice only a fraction, ~30 - 70%, will actually be observed.
+Briefly, GO proposals request observing time in an integral number of spacecraft orbits; GO proposals are classified as Small (1-34 orbits), Medium (35-74 orbits), or Large (75 or more orbits which are summed over Cycles 22-24).
+SNAP programs use small amounts of otherwise idle time in the HST schedule; they are allocated a number of targets of which in practice only a fraction, ~30 - 40%, will actually be observed.
 AR programs are to carry out investigations using the HST Archive and are awarded a dollar amount (proposers from U.S. institutions only).
-We are continuing in Cycle 21 three important proposal categories which were started for the first time in Cycle 11: Treasury proposals are a special class of GO proposals that provide enhanced data products for the community; AR Legacy proposals are a comparable type of AR proposal; and Theory proposals, which are now supported as part of the HST AR program.
+We are continuing in Cycle 22 three important proposal categories which were started for the first time in Cycle 11: Treasury proposals are a special class of GO proposals that provide enhanced data products for the community; AR Legacy proposals are a comparable type of AR proposal; and Theory proposals, which are now supported as part of the HST AR program.

-Regular GO, SNAP, AR and Theory proposals will be reviewed by fourteen broad Review Panels: Planets (2), Stars (3), Stellar Populations (2), Galaxies (3), AGN and IGM (2) and Cosmology (2).
-In general, these panels will allocate all the resources available to these categories of proposals.
+Small and Medium GO, SNAP, AR and Theory proposals will be reviewed by fourteen broad Review Panels: Planets (2), Stars (3), Stellar Populations (2), Galaxies (3), AGN and IGM (2) and Cosmology (2).
 The Telescope Allocation Committee (TAC) consists of the Chairs of the Panels plus a TAC Chair (who is not associated with any of the Panels) and three members at-large.
 The principal role of the TAC is to review and recommend allocation of the Large GO, Treasury and AR Legacy proposals.
 The TAC will also produce a final ranking for Pure Parallel and Medium programs, and will adjudicate any cross-panel scientific issues, as needed.
-The TAC and Panel recommendations on the Cycle 21 science program are advisory to the STScI Director, who is responsible for the final allocation of HST observing time and funding.
+The TAC and Panel recommendations on the Cycle 22 science program are advisory to the STScI Director, who is responsible for the final allocation of HST observing time and funding.

 All HST Phase I proposals and documents related to the proposal review are strictly confidential.